grafana/k6-docs/docs/sources/analyze-results/correlate-results-in-grafana.md

 To change the panel visualization:

-1. Hover over any part of the panel to display the actions menu on the top right corner.
+1. Hover over any part of the panel to display the actions menu (three dots) on the top right corner.

 2. Click the menu and select **Edit**.